cloudfoundry/bbs/doc/lrps.md

 Here is a happy path overview of the LRP lifecycle:

-- The Nsync listens for desired app requests and creates/modifies the DesiredLRPs via the BBS
+- The Cloud Controller sends DesireDesiredLRP request to BBS
 - The Converger compares DesiredLRPs and their ActualLRPs and takes action to enforce the desired state
 - Starts are requested and sent to the Auctioneer
     - The Rep starts the ActualLRP and updates its state in the BBS